EMERGENCY ACTION PLAN

 A. Reporting Non-bomb

 An employee who becomes aware of an emergency will: give emergency medical assistance (if necessary), call 9-1-1 and report the situation (9-1-1 will contact Building Facility Director) and contact supervisor or designee (if on premises).
 In the case of fire, activate the alarm system.

 An employee receiving a bomb threat by telephone will: remain calm, keep the caller on the line as long as possible and write down every word the caller says.
 A

 telephone bomb threat check list (attachment C) is to be used to gather information from the caller.
 The list is available at every telephone.
 While one employee is receiving information from the bomb threat caller, at the same time, a co-worker should call 9-1-1 and report that a bomb threat is in progress.
-A 9-1-1 operator will contact the Sheriff’s Office, and report the threat.
-The Sheriff’s Office will investigate and determine if evacuation is needed.
+A 9-1-1 operator will contact law enforcement, and report the threat.
+Law enforcement will investigate and determine if evacuation is needed.
 If evacuation is required, a message will be broadcast over speaker telephones and/or computers to affected departments.

 C. Reporting If A Bomb Is Found

 If a bomb (or suspicious object/package) is found, or delivered through the mail, do not touch it!
 Immediately call 9-1-1 and describe the object and location; leave the area.
-A 9-1-1 operator will contact the Sheriff’s Office, and report the finding.
-The Sheriff’s Office will investigate and determine if evacuation is needed.
+A 9-1-1 operator will contact law enforcement, and report the finding.
+Law enforcement will investigate and determine if evacuation is needed.
 If evacuation is required, a message will be broadcast over speaker telephones and/or computers to affected areas.

 D. Reporting and Coping With An Active Shooter Event